danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 [Wildcard selector (*)](#Selector8)
 [Union selector](#Selector9)
 [Filter selector](#Selector10)

-When executing a JSONPath query against a JSON value, the list of selectors is applied to the value to produce a result set of selected items.
-This works as follows:
+Each selector is respsonsible for performing a select operation against a single JSON value.
+The end result is a set of selected values.
+Evaluation works as follows:

 - Provide the value to the selector at the head of the list
 - This selector will select zero or more items from the provided value, and, for each item, provide the item to its tail.